There are useful updates of information on <Israel/Iran> and <Ukraine/Russia> at this site: <ISW>

 <Commitment of Traders> <Carbon> <Special Info Item>

 RISK REMINDER: Always remember that the opinions and information on this site are intended as informative material and are believed to be drawn from reliable sources, but everything herein is subject to error and change without notice, without any guarantee as to accuracy or completeness.
-The management of physical grain positions and/or the use of futures, options, or other derivatives carries risks that are not appropriate for everyone, and thorough consideration of potential losses should be applied before taking any trading action.
-Any use of the content here is the sole responsibility of the consumer.
+The management of physical grain positions and/or the use of futures, options, or other derivatives carries risks that are not appropriate for everyone, and thorough consideration of potential losses should be applied before taking or avoiding any trading action involving active markets.
+Any use of the content on this website is the sole responsibility of the consumer.

 Base (non-annotated) Charts Courtesy of Genesis Trade Navigator.